"Not all who wander are lost."

 The middle tier was covered by a fallen tree, but still a beautiful sight!

-The third tier of Waiakeakua Falls!
+Attempting to climb the third tier of Waiakeakua Falls.

-Attempting to climb it.
 It's actually not as difficult as it looks.

 The water was so clear and beautiful.
 Lots of waterfalls and bridges on this hike!